stefanuebe/vaadin-fullcalendar/README.md

 # FullCalendar Scheduler extension
-This addon extends the **FullCalendar web component** with the FullCalendar Scheduler, which provides additional resource based views (Timeline View and Vertical Resource View) for Vaadin 14+.
+This addon extends the **FullCalendar for Flow** addon with the FullCalendar Scheduler, which provides additional resource based views (Timeline View and Vertical Resource View) for Vaadin 14+.

 It needs the basic addon (https://vaadin.com/directory/component/full-calendar-4-web-component) to work.